 - If skin picking is a problem, psychological therapies and psychoactive drugs may be indicated.

-- Therapies other than the treatment of the underlying acne may best be instituted in conjunction with a specialist.
+- Therapies other than the treatment of the underlying acne are often best instituted in conjunction with a specialist.

 Acne excoriée complications